mmilano87/analyzeC19D/README.md

 207 respect to that measure.
 We used the usual significance threshold of 0.05, thus matrices report only 208 p   vales >= 0.05, while p   values < 0.05 are mapped to zero.
 In such a way the p-value is used as a 209 similarity measure.
-AnalyzeC19D function write the similarity matrix in  simR.txt.
+CCTV function write the similarity matrix in  simR.txt.
-After that, AnalyzeC19D function  maps each matrix M(i,j) to a network N starting from the result of Wilcoxon test.
+After that, CCTV function  maps each matrix M(i,j) to a network N starting from the result of Wilcoxon test.
 The nodes of the networks are the Italian regions and the edges connects two regions (i,j) if the p-value in the similarity matrix is greater than the threshold, otherwise (p-value < 0.05) there is not connection among nodes.
-AnalyzeC19D enables the visualization of the network.
+ CCTV enables the visualization of the network.
- Finally, AnalyzeC19D  detects the communities on the network by applying an Walktrap community detection algorithm.
-AnalyzeC19D enables the visualization of the communities.
+ Finally, CCTV  detects the communities on the network by applying an Walktrap community detection algorithm.
+CCTV enables the visualization of the communities.